pratishjage/Flagshipwalls/README.md

 # Flagshipwalls
 A wallpaper App to get Stock wallpapers from latest Flagship devices

-App Totatally based On Firebase Cloud Firestore and FirebaseUI
+App Totally based On Firebase Cloud Firestore and FirebaseUI